 Closed weekends and UK public holidays.
 Please note that the Archives Centre will be closed for Christmas from Monday 24 December to 1 January inclusive, reopening on 2 January 2019.

 The Churchill Archives Centre is located on the campus of Churchill College, Cambridge.

 Readers intending to use the Archives Centre should make contact in advance, giving details of their research subject and listing the collections they will wish to consult.

 The Archives Centre has disabled access, with a lift to the reading room.
 Wheelchair users are asked to discuss their needs with us in advance of their visit.
-A wireless broadband network is available in the reading room, enabling readers with wireless enabled laptops to access the Internet from their desks.
-Access is also available to the University-run Lapwing and eduroam networks.

 The reading room is air-conditioned, for the better preservation of the archives, and can feel a little cold, particularly in the summer, so readers are advised to bring warm clothing.

 New readers will need to complete the Reader Application Form and should also provide two forms of identification, one with a photograph, and one showing the same address as will be given on their Reader Application Form (such as a passport, driving licence or amenity bill).